aws/eks-anywhere-packages/generatebundlefile/README.md

 ## Overview

 This binary reads an input file describing the curated packages to be included in the bundle then generates a bundle custom resource file.
-In addition, it has the ability to promote images and Helm charts between container registries.

 There are three types of helm version tags we can input: